barbosa42/CS-100-Final-Project/README.md

 Group member names and email:
 - Orobosa Ogbeide
--- oogbe001@ucr.edu
+- oogbe001@ucr.edu

--Bryan Dang
+- Bryan Dang
---bdang014@ucr.edu
+- bdang014@ucr.edu

 Title of project
--Machine Mamba
+- Machine Mamba

 What app do you plan to work on?
--iOS Application
+- iOS Application

 Why is it important and interesting?
--iOS game.
+- iOS game.

 What language/tools/technology you plan to use?
--Swift
+- Swift
--C++
+- C++
--Javascript
+- Javascript

 What will be the input/output of your project?
--TBD
+- TBD